Poshjark/VKfriends/README.md

 https://vkhost.github.io/

 Choose one of represented apps and click its button.
-Press "Allow" and copy long sequence of digits and characters between "access_token=" and "&expires_in" This is your user access token.
+Press "Allow"/"Разрешить" and copy long sequence of digits and characters between "access_token=" and "&expires_in" This is your user access token.
 Note its lifetime usually is 24 hours(86400 seconds) from request time.
 Note: I am not related with this apps and don't know how do they aggregate issued permissions.

 For developers.
 How it works:
 Firstly script requests input data: access_token, user_id, report_format and report_path.
-Each option is processed with it's own getter where it's also being checked.
+Each parameter is requested from user by its own getter(from getters.py) where this option is being checked too with specific rules.
 For example user_id must be integer and this profile mustn't be private or deactivated.
 Then this options are passed to get_friends() function.
 This function process these options and requests friends list from VK API.